On December 1893, Arthur Conan Doyle killed the most famous detective in the world.

 Fans Lost Their Minds

 They weren’t ready to let go.
 Letters poured in.
-Thousands.
-Some addressed to Doyle, others to Holmes himself, begging him to return.
-One woman even started her letter, “You brute.”
+Thousands of them.
+Some addressed to Doyle, others to Holmes himself at 221B Baker Street, begging him to return.
+One woman started her letter, “You brute.”
+Men stopped Doyle on the street to express their anger.
+The Strand Magazine, which published the Holmes stories, reportedly lost 20,000 subscribers overnight.

 Then Came the Resurrection